DuncanRobertson/wavnorm/README.md

 addendum, June 2014:
 I've checked these into github "as is" to make the code available.
 Right now I havent checked that it builds or functions on a modern distro, but there is no reason it shouldn't.

+Building on a Ubuntu/Debian system - these will need the libnewt-dev package installed, i.e. sudo apt-get install libnewt-dev